Cobot vs Robot Palletizer: Which is the best choice | Rocketfarm

 Cobot vs Robot Palletizer, what is the difference?

 First things first, what defines a cobot and what defines a robot?
+Let’s dive deeper into each of them.

 Cobots

-Smaller and more agile
+Smaller and More Agile

-In addition to the short installation time the cobots provide a simpler interface which requires minimal training to use and program.
-Software like Pally makes it easy to modify and adjust your cobot.
-Compared to an industrial robot the cobot is often much smaller in size, it can be installed in different places, comply with various tasks and does not necessarily require fencing or major area adjustments to be safe.
+Software like Rocketfarm’s Pally makes it easy to modify and adjust your cobot.
+Compared to an industrial robot, a cobot is often much smaller in size, can be installed in various places, can perform multiple tasks, and does not necessarily require fencing or major area adjustments to ensure safety.
 Combined with easy programming makes the cobot a lot more flexible than an industrial robot.

 illustration of a cobot palletizing solution with two conveyors using the Pally software

-Higher payload and speed
+Higher Payload and Speed

-Costs in cobots vs robots
+Costs in Cobots vs Robots

-The cost of a robot/cobot varies a lot depending on what kind of solution works for you, sometimes a “turn-key” solution works and sometimes customization is necessary.
-A turn-key solution for a cobot palletizer costs from 70 000 EUR depending on what kind of robot, gripper, software etc. you choose.
-A turn-key robot palletizer can be anywhere from 100 – 200 000 EUR, this might not include fencing and other requirements for installation.
+Sometimes, a “turn-key” solution is what you will need, and sometimes customization is necessary.
+A turn-key solution for a cobot palletizer costs from €70,000, depending on the type of robot, gripper, software, and other components you choose.
+A turn-key robot palletizer can cost anywhere from €100,000 to €200,000, and this price may not include fencing and other installation requirements.

 Palletizers

-Palletizing is one of the many areas of use for robots and cobots, in short it is placing products on a pallet for shipment or storage.
-It used to be, or still is for a lot of SME’s, a task performed by human labor.
-It is a very repetitive and labor intensive task which robots and cobots are gradually taking over, this trend has led to a wide range of palletizers to choose from.
+Palletizing is one of the many areas of application for robots and cobots, and in short, it involves placing products on a pallet for shipment or storage.
+It used to be, and still is for many small and medium-sized enterprises, a task performed by human labor.

-Cobot palletizers
+Cobot Palletizers

 • How fast is the conveyor?